tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 {{</katex>}}

 and its derivative:

 {{<katex>}}
  \frac{\partial Y}{\partial X} = \beta_1 + \beta_3 Z
 {{</katex>}}

 This represents the effect of X on Y, which is now conditional on Z!
 For those unfamiliar with calculus, look how we just took the terms with an X including $\beta_1 X$ and $\beta_3 X Z$ and took out the X, leaving us with the expression above.

-Notice how the effect of X is contingent on Z. There is not a single effect of X on Y. Rather, we state the effect of X at a given value of Z.
+There is now not a single effect of X on Y. Rather, we state the effect of X at a given value of Z.
 Consequently, individual coefficients like $\beta_1$ no longer convey "the effect of X." When examining `effect size`, we must account for the complete influence.

 The interpretation of the interaction term, which is $\beta_3$, is as follows: